OasisLMF/OasisLMF/README.md

 Within the release candidate testing week a pre-release version of oasislmf can be installed using `pip install oasislmf --pre`

 ### Long(er) term support release
 Starting from Oasis version `1.15.x` Oasis will backport fixes to the (Long Term support) LTS version of Oasis.
-This is a single version of oasis that will be updated at the along with the main release cycle.
+This is a single version of oasis that will be updated along with the main release cycle.
 The LTS release with switch to track a newer version of monthly release as high priority feature milestones are met.
 We expect that to happen, approximately, quarterly.